sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_7.rst

 At first pass, you might think that this situation lends itself to the Pearson :doc:`χ² test of independence <Ch10_ChiSquare_2>`.
 However, a little bit of thought reveals that we have got a problem.
 We have 100 participants but 200 observations.
-Thit is because each person has provided us with an answer in *both* the before column and the after column.
+This is because each person has provided us with an answer in *both* the before column and the after column.
 What this means is that the 200 observations are not independent of each other.
 If voter A says “yes” the first time and voter B says “no”, then you would expect that voter A is more likely to say “yes” the second time than voter B!
-The consequence of thit is that the usual χ² test will not give trustworthy answers due to the violation of the independence assumption.
+The consequence of this is that the usual χ² test will not give trustworthy answers due to the violation of the independence assumption.
 Now, if this were a really uncommon situation, I would not be bothering to waste your time talking about it.
 But it is not uncommon at all.
-Thit is a *standard* repeated measures design, and none of the tests we have considered so far can handle it.
+This is a *standard* repeated measures design, and none of the tests we have considered so far can handle it.
 Eek.

 The solution to the problem was published by :ref:`McNemar (1947)